miltorg/KingStation/README.md

 There are no true hard dependencies per se.

-On Windows, RetroArch can run with only Win32 as dependency.
+On Windows, KingStation can run with only Win32 as dependency.

 On Linux, there are no true dependencies.
 For optimal usage, the following dependencies come as recommended: